 Overall, there are very few toys available for rabbits that are cheaper and more entertaining than this one from Kaytee.
 The only potential downside is one specific to white rabbits: The vegetable-based dyes used for coloring the wooden blocks can leak onto your rabbit’s fur while chewing, leaving them with brightly colored mouths and faces.

-3. Oxbow Play Post Small Animal Toy – Premium Choice
+3. Oxbow Play Post Rabbit Toys – Premium Choice

 As an all-in-one playtime station, there’s no beating the Oxbow Play Post.
 Perfectly suited for young and highly energetic rabbits, this multi-level accessory can make an excellent addition to your rabbit’s enclosure.
 Featuring a wooden post mounted on a sturdy wooden base, the Oxbow Play Post is richly decorated with strings of naturally dyed blocks, balls, and tassels.